robinandeer/robinandeer.github.io/posts/2015-03-16-in-response-to-about-motivation.md

 > "It is difficult, but be strong, sit down and work on that task as soon as possible."

-A while ago I found a [short opinion piece][procrast] that I can see myself coming back to every now and again just to remind myself of these wise words: _Just fucking do it_.
+A while ago I found a [short opinion piece](https://even.li/the-shortest-way-to-stop-procrastinating/) that I can see myself coming back to every now and again just to remind myself of these wise words: _Just fucking do it_.

 > "[avoid] down-prioritizing it in your TODO list".